For first time buyers, getting the right first acoustic guitar comes with memories that will last a lifetime.

 The guitar is a bit on the smaller end with its size but this is a good thing for young players.
 It felt very comfortable in the hands.
 The neck is thin and the high-quality strings look durable.

-One of the best features with the Oscar Schmidt is that it comes preset from the box which takes away most of the work.
+One of the great features with the Oscar Schmidt is that it comes preset from the box which takes away most of the work.
 As a novice player, this is a major benefit.

 However, we found that while the action is decent, it is not as low as we could have wanted.

 - Small sized for novice players